Funding opportunity

 The programme is setup specifically to assist academic-industry collaborative R&D partnerships in accelerating the development of new products or services that require further research and innovation at proof-of-concept stage.

-These are based on work that has been previously undertaken at a selection of the facilities that is of relevance to bioscience and biotechnology supported across the breadth of BBSRC remit.
+As a result of feedback from previous rounds, previous research and innovation carried out at the facilities are included as illustrative examples.
+These are based on work that has been previously undertaken at a selection of the facilities which is of relevance to bioscience and biotechnology supported across the breadth of BBSRC remit.

 An integrated understanding of health